Recent, Ongoing, and Future Research Projects

 Minority Figures: Gender Tokenism and Prosocial Behavior

 With Claire Senot (Tulane University).
-The conventional wisdom argues that gender diversity is a good thing — going from a single gender team to a mixed gender team has been shown to increase sales performance, reduce risk, and enhance creativity - but what about prosocial behavior?
+This paper focuses on the cultural lever of diversity and how it moderates individual decision-making in group contexts.
+Are more diverse cultures beneficial compared to homogenous ones?
+The conventional wisdom argues that gender diversity is a good thing — it has been shown to increase sales performance, reduce risk, and enhance creativity - but what about prosocial behavior?
 In this paper, we take advantage of a unique setting to study the effect of including gender tokens compared to single gender teams.
-We find that the prosocial behavior of tokens is higher than peers, but there is not spillover to the rest of the team.
-To identify whether gender diversity can ever lead to a positive spillover on prosocial behavior, we develop an advanced identification strategy and find that a gender balance of 60/40 or greater is needed to induce an increase in the prosocial behavior of the gender majority.
-We offer critical insights for the design of diversity schemes and affirmative action programs.
-Contact me for a pre-print.
+We find that the prosocial behavior of tokens is higher than peers, but there is no spillover to the rest of the team.
+To identify whether gender diversity can ever lead to a cultural change that induces a positive spillover on prosocial behavior, we develop an advanced identification strategy and find that a gender balance of 60/40 or greater is needed for a positive cultural shift, associated with prosocial behavior.
+We offer critical insights for the design of diversity schemes and affirmative action programs that encourage the positive benefits of gender diverse cultures.
+View this paper in SSRN.

 Presented at: POMS 2025